Payroll tax basics for employers

 Form WR is due the last day of February after the tax year.
 If you stop doing business during the year, the report is due within 30 days of your final payroll.

-8. More resources and information on employer payroll taxes
+8. Resources on employer payroll taxes

 - Visit Starting a Business in Oregon.